aminekun90/mdns_listener_advanced/SECURITY.md

 ## Reporting a Vulnerability or an issue

-Any issues or vulnerability feel free to open a ticket [HERE](https://github.com/aminekun90/mdns_listener_advanced/issues)
+Any issues or vulnerability feel free to open a ticket [Issues board](https://github.com/aminekun90/mdns_listener_advanced/issues)